Individual and Community Support

 - Offers easy access for students to informal, free, confidential 20-minute consultations with counselors from MIT Mental Health and Counseling during the academic year.

-- Student liaisons between MIT Medical and undergraduates, to support their health and well-being.
+- Student liaisons between MIT Health and undergraduates, to support their health and well-being.

 - MIT Emergency Medical Services